ros-hybrid-behaviour-planner/so_data/README.md

 angle_xy specifies the view angle in the xy-plane. angle_yz specified the view angle in the yz-plane.
 Maxvel and minvel specify the maximum and respectively minimum velocity of the agent / length of the movement vector.

-Repulsion allows to enable collision avoidance between agents.
-A RepulsionGradient mechanism will be created within the mechanism and the repulsive vector added to the movement vector.

 ##### Return to Nest